 - the price of the Pinwheel phone (use this link to save 10%…you have to use this link to get the discount-the discount will show in your cart at checkout) which varies depending on the model.

 - Monthly cell plan.
 You select the carrier from options like Verizon, T-mobile and Mint Mobile.
 We went with Mint Mobile’s 4GB/month plan.
 Because there is so little data used, 4GB/month is more than enough.
 You can use our Mint Mobile referral code from now until 1/7/2022, to get 3 months free when you purchase any 3-month plan.
 You can even transfer your phone number when you switch.)
 After 1/7/2022, that code allows you to save $15 off your bill 15 days after your activation!
 (How I wish I had that when we set things up).
 When you are purchasing your pinwheel, if you want to take advantage of this, you need to select that you’ll get your own SIM card.

-- $15/month for pinwheel caregiver dashboard (subsequent phones receive a decreased monthly charge)
+- $15/month for pinwheel caregiver dashboard (subsequent phones receive a decreased monthly charge or $5/month.)

 Order Pinwheel with Pinwheel Discount Code